Proven-Paradox/shaper-system/Handbook.md

 Damage: 0
 Effect: If you hit, the target decreases on the [Defensive Track](#the-defensive-track).
 You may choose to use this ability as an Attack (in which case you use Physical Offense and target Physical Defense) or as a Spell (in which case you use Mental Offense and target Mental Defense).
-Scaling: At any Hero Tier, you may increase the cost of the Ability by 5 MP to give it a damage multiplier of 1.
+Scaling: At any Hero Tier, you may increase the cost of the Ability by 5 MP to give it a Damage Multiplier of 1.
-At Hero Tier 2, you may increase the cost of this Ability by an additional 7 MP to increase its damage multiplier by 1.
+At Hero Tier 2, you may increase the cost of this Ability by an additional 7 MP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A simple ability to make a target less effective defensively.
 This could be a curse, distracting or discouraging the target, muddling their mind temporary with telepathic influence, temporarily magnetizing them so attacks are subtly attracted to them, and other things to hinder the target.

 #### Finisher